-The Department of Chemistry and Biochemistry offers four undergraduate degrees, including a Chemistry B.S. degree accredited by the American Chemical Society.
-Students must maintain a minimum grade point average of 2.0 in the major, complete at least the last 30 credit hours of courses at Duquesne, pre-register (with the Academic Advisor) for a B.S./B.A. degree in a major field, and submit an application for degree form provided by the Registrar before the deadline published in the current University calendar.
-(No student is considered a degree candidate prior to submission of this form.)
+The Department of Chemistry and Biochemistry offers four undergraduate degrees as part of their undergraduate programs, including the esteemed Chemistry B.S. degree accredited by the American Chemical Society.
+Furthermore, the department offers the dual degree program in which B.S. and M.S. degrees are earned in five years, a feat that would require six years via traditional approaches.
+For the undergraduate degrees, students must maintain a minimum grade point average of 2.0 in the major, complete at least the last 30 credit hours of courses at Duquesne, pre-register with the Academic Advisor for a B.S./B.A. degree in a major field, and submit an application for degree form provided by the Registrar before the deadline published in the current University calendar (no student is considered a degree candidate prior to submission of this form).
 In addition, specific degree programs are summarized below.

 - B.S. in Chemistry

 - B.S. in Environmental Chemistry

 - B.A. in Biochemistry

 - B.S. in Chemistry/M.S. in Chemistry (Dual Degree Program)

 Curricula leading to each of our B.S. and B.A. degrees were designed to conform to recommendations of the American Chemical Society’s Committee on Professional Training.